-- through small virus particles called droplets, produced when an infected person breaths, coughs, or sneezes.
+- through droplets of moisture that carry small virus particles, produced when an infected person breaths, coughs, or sneezes.

 Most people with COVID-19 have mild illness and are able to recover at home without medical care.
 However, some people have severe illness that leads to hospitalization, ventilation, or even death.
 Certain people are at higher risk of experiencing severe illness than others, including people who are older, people with underlying health conditions, those who have weakened immune systems, , and pregnant women.
 However, many people under the age of 60 who are otherwise healthy have experienced severe illness or death.
 While less common, being young does not make you immune to COVID-19 or the severe illness that can result.

 Anyone who has symptoms consistent with COVID-19 should get tested.

 We also recommend testing for people who have been in close contact with an individual who has tested positive for COVID-19 or has been exposed to an outbreak situation.

 See our Symptoms and Testing web page for a list of testing sites in Okanogan County.